Before submitting an inquiry to our info at refugepoint dot org address, please review responses these FAQs.

 No. All of our resettlement work is on the “sending” side rather than the “receiving” side in the destination countries.
-Many other excellent agencies help refugees after they arrive in the U.S. Our office in Cambridge, Massachusetts is our headquarters office.
+Many other excellent agencies help refugees after they arrive in the U.S. Our office in Boston, Massachusetts is our headquarters office.
 We do not have U.S.-based clients, so there are no client services available at our headquarters office.

 Which agencies help refugees in Massachusetts?

 How can I find agencies that help refugees in other parts of the U.S.?